ammar-tanwar/bloglearnbay/posts/know-the-top-10-data-science-trends-2022.md

 These three are the main trends that have been identified (data and insights).

-We even know organizations have upgraded with time, accepting technology to _increase customer satisfaction and complete their organizational goals. _Data science, Artificial Intelligence, and Big Data are the leading technologies that have empowered businesses.
+We even know organizations have upgraded with time, accepting technology to _increase customer satisfaction and complete their organizational goals.<br> Data science, Artificial Intelligence, and Big Data are the leading technologies that have empowered businesses.
 We will tell you about the Latest Data Science trends in 2022 that you would love to know.

 ## Top 10 Trends of Data Science in 2022